New Starters

 What to expect

 There are some documents below for you to download with information and photos to help you support your child with their transition into Nursery.
-You could look at the photos together so that they get an idea of the staff in Nursery and what the classroom is like.
+You could look at the photos together so that they get an idea of the staff in Nursery and what the environment is like.
 The information sheet will give you an idea of what to expect when your child starts Nursery and what we expect from you in return to ensure a positive and nurturing home school relationship.

 There is also information about speech and language and key skills that are typical for 3 year olds.
 These will give you a good idea about what you could be working on with your child before they start Nursery to give them the best start possible.
 Remember all children develop at different rates and achieve new skills at different times - these are guidelines to give you ideas on how to support your child at home and what you should expect at this age.
 If you have any concerns about any area of your child's development, please mention it to a member of staff, or contact your child's health visitor.